holepunchto/fs-native-extensions/README.md

 #### `await sparse(fd)`

 Mark a file as sparse.
-On Windows, this operation is required before holes can be punched in the file.
+On Windows, this operation is required before holes can be created in the file.
 On other systems, this operation has no effect.

 #### `await swap(from, to)`